top of page

 The course lectures and recitations will be conducted in English and will be regularly uploaded to a dedicated YouTube channel.

-Syllabus (tentative)
+Syllabus

 Introduction

-Introduction to coding theory
+Introduction to coding theory (notes)

-Function fields
+Function Fields

-Artin's approximation theorem
+Artin's approximation theorem (notes)

 Riemann's Theorem

-Goppa codes
+Goppa codes (notes)

 The Riemann-Roch Theorem

-Adeles and Weil differentials
+Weil differentials (notes)

-Function field extensions
+Function field extensions and the fundamental equality (notes)

-Normal extensions
+Normal extensions (notes)

-Kummer's theorem
+Kummer's theorem (notes)

 The Hasse-Weil Theorem